darkrelics/eidolon-engine/documentation/architecture.md

     note right of Incremental
         Character state when in Incremental:
-        - GameMode = "Incremental"
+        - GameMode = Incremental
-        - ActiveStoryID set (UUID)
+        - ActiveStoryID set UUID
-        - ActiveSegmentID set (UUID)
+        - ActiveSegmentID set UUID

         Validation on story start:
-        - GameMode MUST be "None"
+        - GameMode MUST be None
         - ActiveStoryID MUST be null
         - ActiveSegmentID MUST be null end note

     note left of MUD
         Character state when in MUD:
-        - GameMode = "MUD"
+        - GameMode = MUD
         - MUD-specific fields active

         Future implementation will